natelandau/valentina/user_guide.md

     -   `> dice pool` successes: Critical success
 -   **Special Rolls:** Rolled ones count as -1 success, and rolled tens count as 2 successes.
 -   **Cool Points**: Additional rewards worth 10xp each.
+-   **Experience**: Experience is granted to players for use on any of their characters within a specific campaign.

 Valentina uses Discord "slash" commands to manage characters and gameplay.
 To type any command, type `/` into a the Discord message field.